KeyanSong/431-2018/slides/postclass/README.md

 # Material Posted By Dr. Love After the Final Class of 431

+## Course Evaluations

+PLEASE complete a [course evaluation for 431](https://webapps.case.edu/courseevals/) by visiting https://webapps.case.edu/courseevals/ before 2018-12-19.

+## When Will Information Be Posted About ...

+### 432?

+Substantial information will be available no later than 2019-01-11.
+I will send out an email to everyone registered for 432 (or who has requested my permission to enroll in that course) later in December.

+- You will need to purchase at least one book for 432, and it is Jeff Leek's [How to Be a Modern Scientist](https://leanpub.com/modernscientist).
+The suggested price is $10.
+- There may be another book to buy.
+You will learn that no later than 2019-01-11.
+- Another text we will use in 432 is Grolemund and Wickham's [R for Data Science](https://r4ds.had.co.nz/), which, of course, you've already seen in 431.
+- The paper I discussed with many of you at your presentation that we will be reading in 432 is "[Data Organization in Spreadsheets](https://doi.org/10.1080/00031305.2017.1375989)" from Karl W. Broman and Kara H. Woo, published in a special edition of *The American Statistician* earlier this year.
+[Mara Averick's great tweet @DataandMe](https://twitter.com/dataandme/status/1071172388027539464) identified key points from the paper as "Commandments".
+- Dr. Love will be away January 14-18, so the first class meeting will be **Tuesday 2019-01-21** starting at 1 PM.

+### 500?

+Substantial information will be available no later than 2019-01-11.
+I will send out an email to everyone registered for 500 (or who has requested my permission to enroll in that course) later in December.

+- For those of you taking the course while you're taking 432, you'll need to get up to speed on logistic regression quickly.
+I built a [primer on logistic regression modeling in R], based on some material from old 432 notes.
+- You will need to purchase at least one book for that course, and it is Paul Rosenbaum's **Observation and Experiment: An Introduction to Causal Inference**.
+It is available, for instance, at Amazon.com in both Kindle and Hardcover editions, the more expensive of which is $25 at this writing.
+- Dr. Love will be away January 14-18, so the first class meeting will be **Thursday 2018-01-23** starting at 8:30 AM.

+## Report after the Project Presentations

+- The paper I discussed with many of you at your presentation that we will be reading in 432 is "[Data Organization in Spreadsheets](https://doi.org/10.1080/00031305.2017.1375989)" from Karl W. Broman and Kara H. Woo, published in a special edition of *The American Statistician* earlier this year.
+[Mara Averick's great tweet @DataandMe](https://twitter.com/dataandme/status/1071172388027539464) identified key points from the paper as "Commandments".

 ## Quiz 2 grades and answers are now available.

 - I have graded Quiz 2.
 The answer sketch (which includes information on grading for each item) is available now at https://github.com/THOMASELOVE/431-2018/blob/master/quizzes/quiz02/431-2018-quiz2sketch.pdf.